FlowMalTrans: Unsupervised Binary Code Translation for Malware Detection Using Flow-Adapter Architecture: Evaluation

 The third baseline is \toolcross~\cite{wang2024learning}, which supports four ISAs (X86-64, ARM32, MIPS32, and PPC32).
 As it is not open-sourced, the comparison is limited to these four ISAs.
 The results show that \toolmal\ achieves better performance than \toolcross.

-In the fourth baseline analyzes IR code.
+The fourth baseline analyzes IR code.
 We assess whether a model trained on X86-64 IR code can be reused to test IR code in other ISAs.
 We use \texttt{angr}~\cite{vex-ir} to lift binaries into IR.
 We train LSTM using the same task-specific training dataset in X86-64, and apply the model to test the same task-specific datasets in other ISAs.
-The results indicate IR alone does not magically allow a model trained on one ISA to be reused for other ISAs. (more explanation is discussed in Appendix~\ref{appendix-ir}).
+The AUC scores are $0.819$, $0.815$, $0.825$, $0.791$, $0.639$ and $0.476$ for i386, ARM32, ARM64, MIPS32, PPC32 and M68K, respectively.
+This indicates IR alone does not magically allow a model trained on one ISA to be reused for other ISAs. (more explanation is discussed in Appendix~\ref{appendix-ir}).

-\textbf{Comparison with Optimal Model.} The results of the Same-ISA model are shown in Table~\ref{tab:malware-result}(b).
+\textbf{Comparison with Same-ISA Model.} The results of the Same-ISA model are shown in Table~\ref{tab:malware-result}(b).
+When the LSTM model is trained and tested on the \emph{same} ISA, it achieves AUC of $0.998$, $0.986$, $0.705$, $0.952$, $0.949$ and $0.790$ for i386, ARM32, ARM64, MIPS32, PPC32 and M68K, respectively.
 Comparing the results with our model in Table~\ref{tab:malware-result}(a), we observe: (1) our model achieves performance close to Same-ISA model for i386, ARM32 and MIPS32; (2) our model significantly outperforms Same-ISA model for ARM64, PPC32 and M68K.

 For i386, ARM32, and MIPS32, the results align with expectations: the Same-ISA model, trained and tested on the \emph{same} ISA, outperforms \toolmal, which is trained on X86-64 and tested on other ISAs (via translation).
-However, for ARM64, PPC32, and M68K, our model outperforms the Same-ISA model, due to the insufficient malware samples used to train the Same-ISA model, highlighting the importance of sufficient training data to achieve desirable performance.
+However, for ARM64, PPC32, and M68K, our model outperforms the Same-ISA model due to the insufficient malware samples used to train the Same-ISA model.
+For example, for M68K, only $80\%$ of $245$ malware samples are used for training.
+This highlights the importance of sufficient training data to achieve desirable performance.
 While including more data could enhance the model's performance, collecting malware samples for low-resource ISAs can be challenging.
 Our approach---translating binaries to x86-64---addresses data scarcity effectively.
+In an extreme case, \emph{if only one binary in a given ISA is available, we can still detect whether it is malware using the X86-64-trained model}.